ned-park/dla-js/README.md

 ## Improvements
 Improved efficiency to reduce rendering load, allowing for larger simulations with more particles.

 Generalized functions to enable users to setup and interact with simulations.

-Improved width and height setting to allow
+Improved width and height setting to allow dynamic resizing of pixels based on simulator size.